Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Introduction

+Graph-based semi-supervised learning leverages the ample unlabeled nodes to train together with very few labeled nodes, so that the node classification accuracy can be improved.
+In recent years, substantial research effort has been devoted to designing neural network models that directly operate on graphs, known as graph neural networks (GNNs)~\cite{kipf_semi-supervised_2017, wu_comprehensive_2020}.
+In addition, a few GNN models introduce attention mechanisms to graph embedding~\cite{lee_attention_2019, velickovic_graph_2018}.
+Attention mechanisms allow the graph embedding model to highlight neighbors that contain more task-relevant information, consequently increasing the model capacity.
+Moreover, attention mechanisms are likely to help the model to disregard the noisy portions of a graph, thus improving model robustness.

-Most of the existing graph embedding approaches focus on embedding nodes in a fixed graph which is inherently transductive.
-These methods directly optimize the embedding of each node based on random walk \cite{grover_node2vec_2016, perozzi_deepwalk_2014, tang_line_2015} or matrix factorization \cite{cao_grarep_2015, ou_asymmetric_2016, wang_community_2017}.
-To predict nodes newly added to the original graph, the transductive methods need non-trivial modifications, consequently suffering from expensive computation, since the additional training is required.
-However, many real applications involve evolving graphs or unseen nodes.
-For example, in Twitter and Facebook, members join and leave frequently; their properties like hobbies, occupations and residences change overtime; social relations can establish and remove constantly.
-Similarly, in PubMed and arXiv, there are massive new publications and citations.
-An inductive approach \cite{belkin_manifold_2006, hamilton_inductive_2017, weston_deep_2008, yang_revisiting_2016} which enables embeddings to be quickly generated for unseen nodes is essential for such cases.
-Compared to transductive learning, the inductive problem is especially difficult since the algorithm would have already been optimized on the existing nodes before the introduction of new nodes.
+Most existing graph embedding approaches are inherently transductive, since they focus on generating representations for nodes in a fixed graph.
+These methods optimize the representation of each node based on random walk \cite{perozzi_deepwalk_2014, tang_line_2015} or matrix factorization \cite{cao_grarep_2015, ou_asymmetric_2016}.
+To predict nodes newly added to the graph (i.e., unseen nodes), the transductive methods need non-trivial modifications and additional training, consequently suffering from expensive computation~\cite{hamilton_inductive_2017}.
+Many real applications involve unseen nodes.
+For example, new members may join social networks in Twitter and Facebook.
+In addition, there are usually massive amounts of new publications added to citation networks in databases like PubMed and arXiv.
+An inductive approach~\cite{hamilton_inductive_2017, yang_revisiting_2016}, that enables node representations to be quickly generated for unseen nodes, is essential for such scenarios.
+Compared to transductive learning, the inductive learning problem is more challenging, since the model would have already been optimized on the existing nodes before the introduction of new nodes.